-Best iPhone bike mounts for the toughest trails
+Best iPhone Bike Mounts for the Toughest Trails

 At first glance the Annex Quad Lock looks a little scary, but don't let its looks fool you; it's actually very secure.

 Unlike most mounts, the Annex Quad Lock doesn't hold your phone in place with clamps or bands, but rather with a unique case that turns and locks in place.
-The installation is super easy and requires no tools at all so you will be hitting to road sooner than you can say, "that was easy".
+The installation is super easy and requires no tools at all so you will be hitting to road sooner than you can say, "that was easy!"

-The added bonus of the Quad Lock is you can keep the case on your phone at all times.
+The added bonus of the Quad Lock is you can keep the case on your phone at all times, and for nearly $52, that really means you'll be getting some bang for your buck.
 It's super simple to take on and off the mount, so the case can travel with you, giving your iPhone added protection during your day.

 Plus, it also comes with a water-resistant sleeve that slips over your iPhone when it's mounted, meaning it can handle a little rain and sweat so even on the most intense rides you can take your iPhone with you.